Chicken Pomodoro Recipe

 Canned tomatoes – In a pinch, canned tomatoes will work for this recipe, but fresh is always best.
 If you want to use canned choose a high-quality tomato such as San Marzano.

-Add more herbs and veggies - Cooked spinach is a great addition and a fun way to add some color.
-Mixing in some fresh basil adds a pop of flavor as well.
-Adding in some dried oregano and red pepper flakes is also a great way to add a different taste.
-Onions can be sauteed along with the garlic.
+Fresh herbs – Mixing in some fresh basil adds a pop of bright green color as well as flavor.
+Adding in some dried oregano, Italian seasoning, garlic powder, and/or red pepper flakes is also a great way to add a different taste.

 Top or mix in cheeses – A very simple way to add flavor is to add mozzarella cheese or top with Parmesan cheese.
 That, paired with the tomato sauce/fresh tomatoes, will give it an Italian flavor.